Updated Sep 20, 2024

 The Who 1980 Atlanta ticket

 On the 7th, The Who perform at Louisiana State University in Baton Rouge the 9th at The Omni in Atlanta, the 10th at the Mid-South Coliseum in Memphis, Tennessee, the 11th at the University of Kentucky in Lexington, the 13th at Greensboro Coliseum in Greensboro, North Carolina and the 14th at Hampton Coliseum in Hampton Roads, Virginia.
 The Who end their 1980 touring with an added date on the 16th at C.N.E.
 Stadium in Toronto with fellow acts Heart, the J. Geils Band and Nash the Slash.
-Hundreds suffer heat exhaustion during the daylong show.
+As late as the day before, the City of Toronto government, driven to panic by local press harping on the Cincinnati disaster, try to cancel the concert but are overruled by a judge.
+There are no problems getting patrons into the stadium but hundreds suffer heat exhaustion during the daylong show.
+Billboard will declare this concert the #1 money-making concert of 1980.

 On the 9th, it is reported that Pete wants to publish a book of erotic short stories.
 This is the first mention of the book that will emerge five years later as Horse's Neck.